 The prince of Transylvania made a contract with the Sublime Porte which was called an „athame” and it was a superior contract to a pherman: for example, Aron, the Voivode of Moldova was appointed by the Pasha of Silistia who sent him just a pherman.
-We can better understand Transylvania’s position if we compare it to the two Wallachian states, Moldova and Wallachia, which were more strictly supervised and their rulers had to pay the taxes in person to the Sultan at a fixed date each year.
-In case they had failed to do so, a punishing campaign was launched immediately.
+We can better understand Transylvania’s position if we compare it to the two Wallachian states, Moldova and Wallachia, which were more strictly supervised and their rulers had to pay the taxes in person to the Sultan on a fixed date each year.
+In case they failed to do so, a punishing campaign was launched immediately.
 It was not so in Transylvania; the tax was smaller and sometimes not paid at all and never by the prince in person.
 We can talk about a punishing campaign for not paying taxes.

 Prince Báthory István (1533-1586), the later Polish king, had even the power to bargain with the Sultan.
 The Sultan sent him an athame first in 1572 and the Sultan requested him to pay the taxes at a fixed time in person.
 Báthory refused it and the Sultan`s request was taken out from the next athame in 1575.
 Now, Báthory didn’t like another statement in it which said he would be submitted under the Sultan just like the other vassals were.
 The Sultan finally had to send him the third athame without this statement in the same year.
 This document already addressed Transylvania as an “empire” and it looked like rather a contract between a Muslim and a Christian ruler, although indicating the superiority of the Sultan.
 This diplomatic success could enable Báthory to get involved in the Polish king’s election.
 He was able to persuade the Polish noblemen to elect him as their king with Turkish help: the Ottoman diplomats also told the Polish Estates plainly that this would be the only way to avoid a Polish-Ottoman war.
 In this case, we can also see that Transylvania had a lot bigger room to shape its foreign policy – to a certain extent, of course.